marklogic-community/data-explorer/README.md

 In the resulting wizard you must
 - Name the query
 - Choose the root element (this allows envelop selection)
-- Tell Data Explorer which database this query and view are valid for
+- Select which database to use for the query and view (
+  - Database selection limited to those with app server
+  - Database counts are documents available base on users roles
 - Identify if you would like a bookmark and name it
 - Specify the result element order as alphabetical or document order
 - Specify which elements are used for queries or views or both